laowalter/AstroNvim/README.md

 ## Customization

-- add <leader>be to show the full path of current buffer by add:
+- Add <leader>be to show the full path of current buffer by add:

   ~/.config/nvim/lua/plugins/mappings.lua